Building Knowledge-Grounded Dialogue Systems with Graph-Based Semantic Modeling: Our Approach

+To leverage both sequential and graphical representations of knowledge, we use a stack of Transformer-based graph-sequence fusion decoder layers as the decoder in $G^2AT$.
+Similar to the original Transformer decoder layer, the self-attention of response is also included in each decoding layer.
+Additionally, we introduce two dynamic attention blocks that attend to different knowledge forms: sequential and graphical.
+These attention blocks are designed to selectively attend to the relevant information in the knowledge documents and the graph structure.
+The attended knowledge representations are then fused to generate more informative and grounded responses.

+At time step $t$, the $l$-th decoder layer firstly applies self-attention on previous-input tokens of response $\mathcal{R}_{<t}$ and outputs a vector $\mathbf{r}_t^l$.
+For simplicity, we neglect the time step subscript and layer superscript, then denote it as $\mathbf{r}$.
+For the dynamic graph attention, we apply multi-head attention using $\mathbf{r}$ as the query on sequence representations from the text encoder and graph representations from the graph encoder, respectively.

+Where $\mathbf{H}$ is the sequence representations from the text encoder, i.e., $\mathbf{S}$, or the graph representations from the graph encoder, i.e., $G$.
+The $W^D_Q, W^D_K, and W^D_V$ are the trainable parameters of the decoder.
+The $\mathbf{h}$ is the output of the attention block.
+To distinguish different forms of knowledge, we denote it as $\mathbf{s}$ for sequence attention block and $\mathbf{g}$ for graph attention block.
+Subsequently, we use a feed-forward neural network to fuse the two features.

-Following the layer-norm and feed-forward layer, the output of $l$-th graph decoding layer $\mathbf{h}_t^l$ is used as the input of the next layer as well as for generating the $t$-th token in the final layer.
+where $\mathbf{W}^F\in \mathbb{R}^{2d\times d}$ is a linear transformation parameter which normalizes the dimension and $\mathbf{k}$ is the hybrid representation of knowledge.
+Following the layer-norm and feed-forward layer, the output of the $l$-th graph decoding layer is used as the input of the next layer as well as for generating the $t$-th token in the final layer.

+Given the ground-truth response $\mathcal{R}$ for a dialogue context $\mathcal{C}$, a sequence of knowledge documents $\mathcal{D}$, and the corresponding $G^2$, we minimize the training object: